 pedagogy = the science of education which includes the study of physical and cognitive development as they relate to teaching, learning, and theory

 professional certificate = a 5-year, full, renewable teaching license acquired after completing all of the requirements of a three year induction certificate period.
 You must have an induction certificate before qualifying for a professional certificate if initial certification takes place in Georgia.

 provisional certificate = a 3-year, non-renewable certificate given to teachers completing certification through an alternative pathway while teaching.
 Teachers who complete the certification requirements before gaining three years of successful teaching in the classroom as measured by standardized performance evaluation measures convert the provisional certificate to a non-renewable, 5-year induction certificate.
 Upon completing three years of successful teaching in the classroom as measured by standardized performance evaluation measures and while holding an induction certificate, teachers may then convert to a renewable, 5-year professional (full) certificate.
 Teachers with a provisional certificate who already have 3+ years of successful teaching experience in the classroom as measured by standardized performance evaluation measures when they complete the certification requirements can convert a provisional directly to a full, 5-year, renewable professional certificate.
 See other terns: induction certificate, professional certificate.

 RESA = Regional Educational Service Agency = a state agency that shares services designed to improve the effectiveness of the educational programs of member school systems; one service RESAs offer are alternate certification programs (see GaTAPP andTAPP).

 salary schedule = pay scale which includes a state salary + a county/school system supplement and available on individual school system websites

-secondary = pertaining to grades 6 -12
+secondary certification = certification to teach grades 6 -12